-Consult conceptual model(s) per Section 5.1 to ensure linkages between Ecological Performance Measures (forest ecosystem services and indicators), system stressors, and management activities ecosystems in California.
+As discussed in Section 6.1.1, conceptual models can help provide insights into how forest management activities, restoration and conservation projects, and regulatory programs interact with stressors (biophysical and anthropogenic disturbance factors) and forest resource types.
+A conceptual model based upon review of existing project and program evaluations of threats to ecosystems can yield a comprehensive/ systemwide model that captures the most common stressors influencing conifer and mixed conifer forest ecosystems in California.
 Candidate indicators should be evaluated against this model to verify transparently whether and how indicators directly apply to assessment of timberland ecosystems of interest across the state.
 Commencing a monitoring program with a tight nexus between the disturbances of most concern and landscape features/services of high value to stakeholders will help to ensure limited monitoring and assessment funds focus on priority topics affecting California's timberland ecosystems.